ifeimi/ifeimi.github.io/_pages/bookmark.md

 * ### Graphic, video and game

   * [ezgif](https://ezgif.com/): Online gif editting tool (crop, change speed, resize,...).
-Helpful if you want to make a gif out of an idol stage or a football game...
+Helpful if you want to make a gif out of an idol stage performance or a football game...
   * [Minesweeper Online](http://www.minesweeper.cn/): Play the famous Minesweeper game online, challenge yourself with a full-screen super-large minefield!